PEGASUS RESEARCH PROJECT

 SECURING AUTOMATED DRIVING EFFECTIVELY.

 PEGASUS delivers the standards for the automation of the future.
-With the PEGASUS joint project, promoted by the Federal Ministry for Economic Affairs and Energy (BMWi), with PEGASUS key gaps in the field of testing will be concluded by the middle of 2019, up to the release of the highly-automated driving functions.
+With the PEGASUS joint project, promoted by the Federal Ministry for Economic Affairs and Energy (BMWi), key gaps in the field of testing of highly-automated driving functions will be concluded by the middle of 2019.

 PEGASUS Project Partner